revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Log4J.md

 <blockquote>

 - A well-written logging code offers quick debugging, easy maintenance, and structured storage of an application’s runtime information.
 - Logging does have its drawbacks also.
 It can slow down an application.
 If too verbose, it can cause scrolling blindness.
-To alleviate these concerns, log4j is designed to be reliable, fast and extensible.
+To alleviate these concerns, log4j is designed to be reliable, fast, and extensible.
 - Since logging is rarely the main focus of an application, the log4j API strives to be simple to understand and to use.

 </blockcode>